iamshamik0724/metrics-monitoring-ui/README.md

 1. **Last 10 Minutes Graph**: Displays API response times for the last 10 minutes, loaded from a REST API.

 2. **Real-Time Graph**: Updates in real-time using data received over a WebSocket connection.
-(Work In Progress)

 [Watch the Complete Metric Monitoring UI Demo Video](public/metrics-monitoring-ui-demo.mp4)